 To safeguard the tenant all deposits will be paid into the SafeDeposit Account

 Where a Landlord agrees a cat or a dog can be kept at the property then the security deposit must be increased by £100 for each such pet.

-Appointments to move into the property will be made and on the day of moving into your property you will need to bring further monies to cover your first month’s rent.
+Appointments to move into the property will be made and on the day of moving into your property, you will need to bring further monies to cover your first month’s rent.
 Confirmation will be given to confirm to you the exact amount payable by you.
 Please note these monies MUST be paid by BACS, Internet Banking, cash, Building Society counter cheque or by Bankers draft – personal cheques, Credit & Debit Cards will NOT be accepted.
-Prior to the Check In you will be issued with all the relevant and statutory documentation relating to the Tenancy.
+Before the Check-In, you will be issued with all the relevant and statutory documentation relating to the Tenancy.

-Please also note that in order to avoid embarrassment and additional costs under no circumstances will tenants be checked into a property unless and until all necessary payments have been paid in full by way of cleared funds.
-In addition all tenants must sign the necessary legal documentation before the legal commencement of the tenancy i.e. taking up authorised occupancy.
+Please also note that to avoid embarrassment and additional costs under no circumstances will tenants be checked into a property unless and until all necessary payments have been paid in full by way of cleared funds.
+In addition, all tenants must sign the necessary legal documentation before the legal commencement of the tenancy i.e. taking up authorised occupancy.

 The Tenancy Agreement will be drawn up detailing the Date of Entry and will be in the Scottish Government Model Tenancy Format.
 Details and Guidance notes are contained within the Tenancy Agreement.
 The Tenancy Documentation will be delivered in electronic format and signed with electronic digital signatures.